shmool/nggirls-hackalearn-aae16/src/pages/index.md

       - title: lorem-ipsum
         subtitle: lorem-ipsum
         content: >
-          ## I truly hope that you have time to relax during the summer
+          I truly hope that you have time to relax during the summer vacation.
-          vacation.
           If you'll have a few hours every now and then to learn something new, expand your portfolio, and take your ideas to the next level - don't miss up on this opportunity.

+          From Front-end to Full-featured Web App

+          With my guidance you'll be able to deploy and add essential features to your web application.

           Lorem ipsum